About

 Technical Background

-My coursework combines systems engineering with quantitative modeling.
+My coursework combines systems engineering with quantitative modelling.